 Before adopting a new mark, it is advisable to have a search conducted and evaluated by a qualified attorney.
-Someone else may already have rights to virtually the same mark, and it is better to know about it or other potentially conflicting marks before you make an investment in your new mark.
-Lack of knowledge is normally not a defense to trademark infringement.
+Someone else may already have the rights to virtually the same mark, and it is better to know about it (or, indeed, other potentially conflicting marks) before you make an investment in your own mark.
+Lack of knowledge is not normally a defence for trademark infringement.
 The extent of searching that is warranted depends on the nature of the mark, the goods or services for which it is to be used, and the countries in which the mark is intended to be used.
 Basic searches typically focus on trademark registration databases.
 Usually, an application to register a trademark is made to the national trademark office in the country or region where the applicant wishes to protect the mark.
 The application will usually include the name and address of the applicant, a representation of the mark, a listing of the goods or services that are desired to be covered by the registration, and the official filing fee.
 In some jurisdictions, it may also be necessary to file specimens showing how the mark is used.
 However, most countries do not require a mark to be used before it is registered.

-A Trademark is the key identifier of a business so it is only normal to want to protect it from unauthorized users.
+A trademark is the key identifier of a business so it is only normal to want to protect it from unauthorised users.
 Using a trademark without registration will not come with many benefits.
-The main concern is that there will always be a high risk of losing it at a later stage as others would see it as available and register it.
-By registering your trademark, you will hold all the rights as well as the ability to take legal action against anyone who uses it unlawfully.
-If, however, you do not decide to register your trademark, you will risk your chances of it being registered by someone else.
+The main concern is that there will always be a high risk of losing it at a later stage as others may see it as available and register it.
+By registering your trademark, you will hold all the rights, as well as the ability to take legal action against anyone who uses it unlawfully.
+If, however, you do not decide to register your trademark, you risk your chances of it being registered by someone else.

 At Starting Business, we make sure that our customers receive the best prices possible for their trademark registration.
 Please keep in mind that each jurisdiction will have a trademark authority, used to protect your trademark for a small fee.

 Before registering, it is recommended to check the availability of your suggested trademark.
-You can do this by simply conducting a search using our ‘Trademark Search’ section.
-By doing a thorough search, you eliminate any possibilities of plagiarism with existing companies.
+You can do this by simply conducting a search using our ‘trademark search’ section.
+This ensures that you eliminate any possibilities of plagiarism with existing companies.

-Still not convinced to perform a Trademark search?
-You will be surprised to find out that not all trademark authorities go through the process of investigating whether or not a trademark already exists.
-This can accumulate chaos as authorities from different parts of the world may register the same mark at different times creating a legal mess.
-That’s why it should be your priority to monitor similar or identical registered trademarks.
-It is only by monitoring that you can identify whether or not legal action should be imposed.
+Still not convinced that you should perform a trademark search?
+You may be surprised to find out that not all trademark authorities go through the process of investigating whether or not a trademark already exists.
+This can create confusion as authorities from different parts of the world may register the same mark at different times, creating a legal quagmire.
+Therefore, it should be your priority to monitor similar or identical registered trademarks.
+It is only by monitoring that you can identify whether or not subsequent legal action should be imposed.

-Registering your trademark at Starting Business is simple, and we understand that you may want to know the process.
-So, for your acknowledgement, we have created a workflow showing the whole registration process.
+Registering your trademark at Starting Business is simple, but we understand that you may want to know what the process entails.
+For your acknowledgement, we have created a workflow showing the whole registration process:

-Verify your order and pay online through our secured payment system.
+Verify your order and pay online through our secure payment system.

 2. We contact you

-Once your order has been submitted, we will send you an order confirmation email and one of our attorneys will contact you to advise further procedure.
+Once your order has been submitted, we will send you an order confirmation email and one of our attorneys will contact you to advise further.

-We will complete your trademark application in the territory or country you wish to register your trademark by sending it to the appropriate Trademark Authority.
+We will complete your trademark application in the territory or country you wish to register your trademark in by sending it to the appropriate trademark authority.

 Publication of the trademark in the Official Gazette is mandatory as third parties have the right to object to the registration within a specific time frame by filing an opposition.
 In case a third party opposes your registration, you will be informed accordingly.